-NET CHANGE IN FUND BALANCES \$ 1,773,581 Amounts reported in the Statement of Activities because: are dif fferent Governmental funds report capital outlays as endowever, in the Statement of Activities, the assets is allocated over their estimated us depreciation expense.
-In the current period that are: cost of eful li f those ves as Capitalized project expenditures Capital outlay Depreciation expense \$ 889,993 151,371 (609,234) \$ 432,130 432,130 Revenues in the Statement of Activities that do current financial resources are not reported at the funds.
-The issuance of long-term debt provides curr resources to governmental funds, while the resources to governmental funds are financial resources of governmental funds. ent fir epaym the c nancial nent of purrent wever, 7,626 neither transaction has any effect on net po current period these amounts are: sition.
-In the Principal payments on long-term debt \$ 557,353 557,353 Some expenses reported in the Statement of not require the use of current financial retherefore are not reported as expensive governmental funds: source es and Compensated absences OPEB costs Current year pension cost difference \$ 105,309 (147,982) (643,970) \$ (686,643) (686,643) CHANGE IN NET POSITION \$ 2,084,047
+NET CHANGE IN FUND BALANCES \$ 1,773,581 Amounts reported in the Statement of Activities a because: Governmental funds report capital outlays as ex However, in the Statement of Activities, the co assets is allocated over their estimated use depreciation expense.
+In the current period the are: ost of ful li those ves as Capitalized project expenditures Capital outlay Depreciation expense \$ 889,993 151,371 (609,234) \$ 432,130 432,130 Revenues in the Statement of Activities that do current financial resources are not reported as the funds.
+7,626 The issuance of long-term debt provides curre resources to governmental funds, while the re the principal of long-term debt consumes financial resources of governmental funds neither transaction has any effect on net pos current period these amounts are: paym the c nent of urrent wever, Principal payments on long-term debt \$ 557,353 557,353 Some expenses reported in the Statement of A not require the use of current financial restherefore are not reported as expension governmental funds: ource es and Compensated absences OPEB costs Current year pension cost difference \$ 105,309 (147,982) (643,970) \$ (686,643) (686,643) CHANGE IN NET POSITION \$ 2,084,047